Integrate bots

 }

-Typing Indicators
+Typing indicators

-Using the Enterprise Communications API
+Use the Enterprise Communications API

-Access Token for the bot
+Access token for the bot

 To ensure the bot can access the necessary APIs for a typical integration we recommend that the access token you create for the bot include the following permissions: